 If you are looking to get started with Mule ESB quickly, we have lots of resources to get you moving.
 First off, you should be aware we have quick start guides and a free self-paced training course for people looking to get to grips with Mule through a structured program.

-We also have video tutorials for the major concepts in Mule.
+We also have tutorials for the major concepts in Mule.
 You can download Mule and Mule Studio to get started.
 The following tutorials are a great place to start.
 Each session introduces a core concept namely endpoints, components, filters, transformers and the Mule message.
 Note that these tutorials are applicable to Mule Runtime and Cloudhub. <- link

 Configuring an Endpoint – Introduces Flows and Endpoints, and demonstrates how to invoke a Mule application using HTTP.